juripero/ryft-server/ryft-server/README.md

 2. In ``ryft-server`` directory run ``go get`` and ``go install``
 3. Get ``ryft-serevr`` binary from ``$GOPATH/bin``

-# How to run web-server?
+# How to run the REST-server?

 ```
 ryft-server -port=8765